 The reorganisation and development of the Praille-Acacias-Vernets sector is one of the priorities of the State of Geneva, which wishes to extend the city centre by creating new areas.
 The district of Acacias Bâtie is destined to become a central and contemporary district offering a quality environment.
 Job opportunities, residential areas and public spaces will rub shoulders with one another.

 In the shorter term, the focus will be on building some 1,500 residential units on the site of the former barracks of les Vernets.
 In coordination with the relocation of the army which currently occupies the site, work is scheduled to start by 2020.
 The first residential units could be delivered as early as 2022.

 La Bâtie – a forest at the heart of the city

 To the north-west of the district, the sector of la Bâtie is a haven of greenery within the city.
 It is home to the Saint-Georges funeral centre, Geneva’s largest cemetery, and the Bois-de-la-Bâtie, 12 hectares of natural forest ideal for walking.

 The building sites currently in progress in your district

 See the list of building sites lasting more than one month implemented by the City of Geneva in the Acacias Bâtie district. .

 The attentive staff of the Plainpalais information centre, located on the left bank of the river, provide social health, education and cultural information about Geneva while facilitating access to municipal, cantonal and associative services.

 The brochure presenting the districts of Acacias Bâtie and Plainpalais Jonction

-The 'Near you' district brochure, available for download at the bottom of the page or from the info-service centres helps inhabitants familiarise themselves with the services available in their district provided by the public authorities or the network of associations.
+The 'Near you' district brochure , available in French for download or from the info-service centres helps inhabitants familiarise themselves with the services available in their district provided by the public authorities or the network of associations.